 Booking.com has excellent accommodation options in both Sarajevo and Mostar.

 Described as a Beckettian metaphor for the war, Denis Tanovic’s No Man’s Land is a fictional satirical take on 1990s conflict and its national and international players.
 It won the Best Foreign Language film at the Academy Awards in 2001.

-The Whistleblower stars Rachel Weisz in fine form as a US cop who travels to Bosnia and Herzegovina to work on post-war peacekeeping efforts and discovers a sex-trafficking ring exploiting the vulnerable people they are tasked to protect.
+The Whistleblower stars Rachel Weisz as a US cop who travels to Bosnia and Herzegovina to work on post-war peacekeeping efforts and discovers a sex-trafficking ring exploiting the vulnerable people they are tasked to protect.
 The film is based on true events.